Application and Eligibility

 Independent Work:

 One larger final project on a relevant topic completed in the senior year, amounting to the equivalent of one thesis chapter or more.
-Project forms include: a departmental senior thesis, a substantive data-based project on primary sources and materials, internships that require intensive work with primary sources.
+Project forms include: a departmental senior thesis, a substantive data-based project on primary sources and materials, internships that require intensive work with primary sources, or expanding on final projects from lower-level courses.
 Please discuss the range of possibilities (and Princeton’s own opportunities) with the director.
-In the senior thesis colloquium, taught by the director of the program, these projects, activities, experiences and expertise will be regularly presented and discussed during the senior year.
+These projects, activities, experiences and expertise will be regularly presented and discussed during the senior thesis colloquium.

 Senior Thesis Colloquium:

-During the senior year, minor students will meet regularly with the director to discuss their work in progress.
-These meetings may become more frequent in the spring, but are on average biweekly.
+During the senior year, minor students will meet regularly with the Director to discuss their work in progress.
+On average, these meetings are scheduled for several times in the fall and more regularly in the spring.

 Language Courses: